Frequently Asked Questions

 A: YES.
 And there's two levels:

-1) To bowl a JBT event, you must have a collared shirt or bowling related t-shirt (like a league t-shirt, USBC youth shirt, etc).
-You can wear shorts or long pants, but if you wear shorts, they can't be denim or basketball-type shorts.
+1) To bowl a JBT event, you must have a collared shirt or bowling related t-shirt (like a league t-shirt, USBC youth shirt, branded logo shirt, etc).
+You can wear shorts or long pants, but if you wear shorts, they can't be basketball-type 'gym' shorts.
 No hats or tank tops either.
 If you're not sure, don't wear it.
 If you're not in dress code, you can't bowl the semifinal round.
+You get a one tournament warning for first-timers who didn't know.

-2) If you're in PBA-compliant dress, meaning a collared (or mock turtleneck or 'dye sub'-style) shirt with your name on it, and long slacks (or 'nice' skirts, shorts, capris, whatever for the girls), you get an extra 10 points on your season point total.
+2) If you're in 'pro'-style dress, meaning a collared (or mock turtleneck or 'dye sub'-style) shirt with your name on it (or your college or high school team), and long slacks or nice dress/khaki shorts/skirts/skorts, you get an extra 10 points on your season point total.
 This can add up if you bowl with us a lot, so it pays to look your best!

 Q: Tell me more about points.

-A: Every event we run awards points based on your performance in each event.
+A: Every event we run (unless otherwise noted) awards points based on your performance in each event.
 In a standard event, you get 10 points for showing up (and not being disqualified), and 100 additional points for winning, 80 for 2nd, 70 for 3rd, down to 10 for 25th.
-Some events are announced as double point events, and the Invitationals and TPC are triple point events.
-Wearing a "name shirt" and slacks earns you an extra 10 points.
+Some events are announced as double point events, the Invitationals are triple points, and the TPC is quadruple points.
+Wearing a "name shirt" and slacks / dress shorts earns you an extra 10 points.
+(The Main Event is outside our 'regular season' and does not have JBT points attached.)

 We also keep a combined All-Conference point list for bowlers that travel to bowl JBT events the most often.
-The top 60 bowlers in combined all-conference points, plus anyone finishing in the top 20 in a division's final point list, qualify for the season-ending Touring Players' Championship, our most prestigious and elite event.
+The top 100 bowlers in combined all-conference points, plus anyone finishing in the top 20 in an individual division's final point list, qualify for the season-ending Touring Players' Championship, our most prestigious and elite event.

-Thus, every point is valuable- get every pin you can!
+Thus, every point is valuable- pins mean points- so get every pin you can!

 Q: Am I good enough for the JBT?

 A: YES!!!!
-Any age and any average can and does do well in the JBT- that's what the handicap division is for.
-Bowlers with averages under 100 regularly enter and succeed in our events.
+Any age and any skill level can and does do well in the JBT- that's what the handicap division is for.
+Bowlers under age 10 and bowlers with averages under 100 regularly enter and succeed in our events.
 Any age bowler 21 & under may compete- we have 8 year olds, for example, that love playing against the big boys and girls.
-Don't miss out on the JBT because of a misconception that you're not good enough- YOU ARE!!!
+Don't miss out on the JBT because of a misconception that you're not good enough or old enough- YOU ARE!!!
+Just scan through our previous results to check it out!

 Q: Explain the formats again?